cadriel/resume/content/main-content.md

     ::

     - Defined and built an icon library.
     - Multiple avenues of consumption to allow any team to use.
     - Consumption paths included npm, cloning the source or downloading SVGs for use in marketing material.
+    - Included user submission automation via Jira for new icons.

     ::SubHeading{Title="Licensing app prototype"}
     ::